zxc916684603/ecs/intl.en-US/User Guide/Deployment sets/Create an instance in the deployment set.md

 # Create an instance in the deployment set {#RunInstancesInDS .task}

-Once you have an available deployment set, you can learn how to create instances in it by follow this article.
+Once you have an available deployment set, you can learn how to create instances in it by following this article.

 Only seven instances can be created in a deployment set in one zone.
 The number of instances that can be created in a region is seven multiplied by the number of the zones.
 When you create an instance, you can use a launch template or use the bulk creation feature to avoid the inconvenience caused by the restriction of maximum instances per zone.
 This topic describes how to create an instance in a deployment set using the ECS console.
 If you are an API user, you can call [RunInstances](../intl.en-US/API Reference/Instances/RunInstances.md#) and specify the DeploymentSetId parameter in the request.